 Affords prompt consultations with specialists worldwide

 Radiographs taken at Piedmont are evaluated by a team of veterinarians.
 First, the attending veterinarian will interpret the initial results and formulate a treatment plan.
 Then, your pet’s images are digitally transferred to a board-certified veterinary radiologist for final interpretation and input.
-All radiographs taken at Piedmont are evaluated by a radiologist to ensure the best medical care possible.

 Ultrasound is a painless, safe, non-invasive procedure we use to evaluate your pet’s internal organs.
 Using sound waves, ultrasound produces a real-time moving picture of your pet’s organs that allows us to visualize objects that cannot be detected by X-rays alone.